13 April 2023

 In just a matter of weeks, an obscure tool called ChatGPT ripped a hole in time sending us into the future.
 We went from “GPT what?” to “What can I do with ChatGPT?” in less than a month.

 Now we are asking, in mainstream conversations, questions like: How can we use generative AI tools and applications at work?
 How should our kids be using them for homework?
 What jobs will be disrupted?
 With more to come, generative AI is making a swift and dramatic impact on how we work, learn and create.
-And, with every moment spent researching these tools and discussing their application, the full force of their impact is being realized.
+And, with every moment spent researching these tools and discussing their application, the full force of their impact is being realised.
 Exciting times, indeed!

 No doubt generative AI will be reshaping work, and it’s clear that we are just getting started.
 Not without limitations and risks, as highlighted in an open letter signed by Elon Musk and AI experts warning of an “out-of-control” AI race with potential risks to society and humanity.
 Certainly there is much to consider, with the implications to people at the top of experts’ minds.

 So, what does this mean for HR, and what do Chief People Officers (CPOs) need to know to join this revolution?

 Brief note on generative AI, for those just tuning in

 Based on user prompts, generative AI systems like ChatGPT use algorithms to recognise underlying patterns from input parameters and existing material in order to generate new content, including audio, images, text and videos.